Mateusz-Kozlowski/Handwritten-Digits-Recognizer-2.0/README.md

 # 2. Project Description:

-# 3. How to install
+# 3. How to install:

-# 4. How to use
+# 4. How to use: